Advanced maternal age: List of oldest mothers

 Erramatti Mangamma, who gave birth at the age of 74 through in-vitro fertilisation via caesarean section in the city of Hyderabad, India, is believed to currently hold the record for being the oldest living mother.
 She delivered twin baby girls, making her also the oldest mother to give birth to twins.
-The previous record for being the oldest living mother was held by Daljinder Kaur Gill from Amritsar, India, who gave birth to a baby boy at age 72 through in-vitro fertilisation.
+The previous record for being the oldest living mother was believed to be held by Daljinder Kaur Gill from Amritsar, India, who gave birth to a baby boy at age 72 through in-vitro fertilisation.

 Maria del Carmen Bousada de Lara formerly held the record of being the oldest verified mother; she was aged 66 years 358 days when she gave birth to twins, 130 days older than Adriana Iliescu, who gave birth in 2005 to a baby girl.
 In both cases, the children were conceived through IVF with donor eggs.
 The oldest verified mother to conceive naturally (listed currently as of 26 January 2017 in the Guinness Records) is Dawn Brooke (Guernsey); she conceived a son at the age of 59 in 1997.